Skip to main content

 Leave the default of Slow Calls

-Scroll down.
+Scroll down to the Scope section.
 You'll see that there are number of options to determine which calls you want to analyze.

 • You can analyze the calls for this application or you can analyze specific services or endpoints.